On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Introduction

 \section{Introduction}

-Existing machine learning methods, particularly deep learning models, typically require big data to pursue remarkable performances.
-For instance, conditional deep generative models are able to generate high-fidelity and diverse images, but they have to rely on vast amounts of labeled data~\cite{lucic2019high}.
-Nevertheless, it is often laborious or impractical to collect large-scale accurate class-labeled data in real-world scenarios, and thus the label scarcity is ubiquitous.
-Under such circumstances, the performance of classification and conditional generation~\cite{mirza2014conditional} drops significantly~\cite{lucic2019high}.
-At the same time, diverse unlabeled data are available in enormous quantities, and therefore a key issue is how to take advantage of the extra data to enhance the conditional generation or classification.
+Existing machine learning methods, particularly deep learning models, typically require big data to pursue remarkable performance.
+For instance, conditional deep generative models can generate high-fidelity and diverse images, but they have to rely on vast amounts of labeled data~\cite{lucic2019high}.
+Nevertheless, collecting large-scale, accurate class-labeled data in real-world scenarios is often laborious or impractical; thus, label scarcity is ubiquitous.
+Under such circumstances, classification performance and conditional generation~\cite{mirza2014conditional} drops significantly~\cite{lucic2019high}.
+At the same time, diverse unlabeled data are available in enormous quantities, and therefore, a key issue is how to take advantage of the extra data to enhance the conditional generation or classification.